 Does the ‘intermittency’ of the diet make a difference?
-You bet the hell it did.
-Not only was far greater weight loss after 16 weeks, but at 6 months, the difference in weight was 8.1 kg – 17.8 pounds!
-Jay-sus.
+You bet it did.
+Not only was there greater weight loss after 16 weeks, but at 6 months, the difference in weight was 8.1 kg – 17.8 pounds!
 There was weight regain in both groups at 1 year, but things looked a lot better in the intermittent diet.

 Basal metabolic rate

 Constant energy restriction steadily decreases REE.
-This is why the constant calorie restriction as the primary method of weight loss is a consistent loser.
+This is why the constant calorie restriction as the primary method of weight loss consistently underperforms for weight loss.
 If you cut, say 500 calories from your diet every day, as many health authorities recommend, your body will simply adjust by burning less.
-This Caloric Restriction as Primary (CRaP) method is doomed to fail.
+This Caloric Restriction as Primary method is doomed to fail.
 As you eat less, you burn less.
-Eventually you plateau and then you start the weight regain.
-Tears follow the silent accusations of your doctor that you just didn’t have enough will power.
-But the fault was not your.
+Eventually, you plateau and then you start the weight regain.
+Tears follow the silent accusations of your doctor that you just didn’t have enough willpower.
+But the fault was not yours.
 It was physiology.
 It happens to everybody.

 Does skipping breakfast lead to more heart disease?

 Lastly, I’d like to say a few derogatory words about the recent study about skipping breakfast and getting heart disease – based on 4,000 adults in Spain, breakfast skipping was associated with more heart disease.
 The media is having a field day proclaiming that skipping breakfast causes heart disease.
-Oh, My, God.
+Seriously?
 You must always eat breakfast, even if it is a Krispy Kreme donut!
-Oh.
-My.
-God.
-I can’t believe you have been awake for almost two minutes and haven’t started cramming food into your mouth.
-Call 911!
-Oh, My, God.
-You need to sleep in the kitchen so you can shovel food into your mouth before your feet hit the floor.
-By the way – why can’t you lose weight?
+Really?

 Understanding the science helps cut through the bull.
 There’s nothing wrong with eating breakfast.
 Eating more at breakfast and less at dinner makes physiologic sense for weight loss, because it reduces the insulin effect.
 But if you eat the same dinner but add breakfast, don’t expect that eating more food makes you lose weight.